sudsho/ml-experiments/README.md

 biggest shift: less time on raw training, much more on inference, packaging, and prompts. biggest surprise: how much prompt phrasing matters once you start actually measuring agreement on a small holdout. going into 2023 i want to do a real rag pipeline, try a vector db, and finetune a small llm.

+## 2023 progress
+big pivot: most of the year is llms. rag pipelines, vector dbs, function calling, finetuning small models with lora. chatgpt blew up around new year so by march most ml friends were already chasing prompts. trying not to skip the basics in the rush.

+### llm + rag
+- gpt-from-scratch-tiny-shakespeare.ipynb - karpathy walkthrough
+- prompt-engineering-tricks.ipynb - cot, few-shot, role priming
+- bert-vs-roberta-vs-deberta-comparison.ipynb